comphist/cora/doc/mkdocs/docs/admin-users.md

 + **Delete a user account** by clicking on ![a red 'X'](img/icon-delete.png) at the end of the row.
 Be careful, this action currently cannot be undone!

+If you want your users to be able to do anything meaningful in CorA, you have to [assign them to projects](admin-projects.md) first.
+Users will only able to view or edit documents in projects that they've been assigned to.